hamtana/cosc349-requestService/README.md

 ### Description of the Repository:
 Within the root of this repository is a build.gradle with dependencies to 3 other sub-projects, common, request-service and management-service.
 The common directory contains all the Data Access objects & Domain classes.
-While the request and management services each contain java web server code and information for the end-points for each service.
+While the request and management services each contain java web server code and specification for the end-points for each service.

 ### To run the project follow these steps:
 1. clone the repository